Aciclovir cream is an antiviral medicine that is used to treat cold sores. Find out how to apply it safely and the possible side effects.

 How to apply aciclovir cream

 - Dab the cream on to the area rather than rubbing it in.
-This will minimise any damage to the blisters, which could cause pain and spread the virus around.
+This will minimise any damage to the blisters, which could cause pain.
+It will also avoid spreading the virus.

-- If you forget to use the cream, apply it as soon as you remember and then continue using it again at your usual times.
+- Missed dose: If you forget to use the cream, apply it as soon as you remember and then continue using it again at your usual times.

-- Remember to wash and dry your hands before and after using aciclovir cream, to prevent spreading any infection.
-It is important to avoid unnecessary touching or rubbing of the area, and not to use a towel on the area if possible, to prevent spreading to other areas.
+- Avoid spreading the infection: Remember to wash and dry your hands before and after using aciclovir cream.
+Cold sores are contagious.
+It is important to avoid unnecessary touching or rubbing of the area, and not to use a towel on the area if possible, to prevent it from spreading to other areas.

 Like all medicines, aciclovir cream can cause side effects, although not everyone gets them.
 The cream can cause burning, stinging, itching, redness, drying and flaking at the area where it is applied.
-These side effects are usually mild and are temporary – it will pass.
-If it continues for a few days, tell your doctor or pharmacist.
+These side effects are usually mild and are temporary – they will pass.
+If side effects continue for a few days, tell your doctor or pharmacist.
 If you notice sudden swelling of the mouth and lips, or a rash appearing, tell your doctor immediately.